leitingzhang/leitingzhang.github.io/_pages/contact.md

 ## Opening

+The [MSCA Postdoctoral Fellowships 2024](https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2024) application is open.
+If you are interested in applying together with Leiting and Uppsala University, please get in touch with us!

-[PhD position in sustainable aqueous batteries](https://uu.varbi.com/what:job/jobID:707558/) (joint supervision with Prof. Erik Berg), application deadline 06/05/2024.
+[PhD position in sustainable aqueous batteries](https://uu.varbi.com/what:job/jobID:707558/) (joint supervision with Prof. Erik Berg), application deadline 06/05/2024 (closed now).